 The shoes themselves are made from vegan leather created with bio oil sourced from organic cereal crops grown in Northern Europe.
 The rest of their products are manufactured from Ecolabel certified vegan leathers and suedes made in Italy and Spain.
 Meanwhile, most of their outer soles are made from natural rubber.
 Finally, their insoles are made in Spain from recycled rubber.

 What’s more, their online store operates a plastic-free Carbon Neutral supply chain using sustainable materials.
-It’s no surprise that Ethical Consumer has ranked Wills Vegan Shoes as one the most ethical shoe retailers out there.
+It’s no surprise that Ethical Consumer has ranked Wills Vegan Shoes as one of the most ethical shoe retailers out there.

 Veja Vegan Shoes

 VEJA is not a completely vegan footwear brand, however, they do have many women’s vegan shoe options in their collections, making it well worth a look in your hunt for ethical and vegan shoes.